MortalWombat-repo/Document_QA_with_FAISS/README.md

 - **Professional Responses**: Formal, structured answers with context for contract-related queries.
 - **Modular design**: A distributed microservices design to facilitate MLOps and deployment.
 - **Deduplication of embeddings**: All embeddings are hashed and won't be recomputed if present.
+- **Caching of embeddings**: All embeddings are cached to speed up and streamline retrieval and user experience.

 ### Technologies